How the process works:

 Some information about the Guarantor:

 Please note that the Guarantor must be a UK homeowner - we cannot accept homeowners from the Channel Islands.
-If you do now know anyone that is able to stand as your Guarantor you have two options of either paying the normal deposit (equivalent to 6 weeks rent) plus paying the whole years rent up front.
-Or we do also accept Housing Hand.
+If you do not know anyone who is able to stand as your Guarantor you have two options.
+You can pay the normal deposit (equivalent to five weeks rent) plus the whole years rent up front.
+Alternatively you can use a Rent Guarantor Scheme such as Housing Hand.
 You can find out more information about Housing Hand at www.housinghand.co.uk

 Please note that the procedure of taking a house off the market varies depending on what time of year you are house hunting.